SUPPLIES & EQUIPMENT NEEDED:

 Mix your carpet cleaning chemical according to the directions on the label of the bottle.
-A great all purpose carpet cleaning solution is our Extraction Care Carpet & Upholstery Cleaner.
+A great all-purpose carpet cleaning solution is our Extraction Care Carpet & Upholstery Cleaner.
 Fill the solution tank of your extractor with the proper amount of chemical and water.
 If it is non-heated unit, it is a good idea to fill your solution tank with hot tap water.
 If you're using a heated machine, this would be the time to turn the heater on and circulate the water so the solution is at an optimum temperature when you begin cleaning.
 Attach all hoses and the necessary tools.
-Place a few ounces of a defoamer into a container and suck it up through the drag wand.
-This will coat all surfaces through the wand, hoses, and recovery tank, eliminating foam as the shampoo is recovered.
+Place a few ounces of a defoamer into a container and suck it up through the vacuum hose.
+This will coat all surfaces through the hoses and recovery tank, eliminating foam as the shampoo is recovered.

 Put on a pair of disposable shoe covers to keep from tracking more dirt and debris into the carpeted area.
 Remove all furniture and other obstructions from the carpeted area that you will be cleaning.
 Vacuum the area with a powerful vacuum, like our 14 inch commercial vacuum cleaner, to remove as much dirt as possible before the extraction takes place.
 If there are any stains, those will need to be treated with the proper stain remover and portable spotter.
 Follow the stain removal instructions guide for each possible type of stain.

 If the area is extremely soiled, you'll want to do a pre-spray of the entire area to allow the chemicals to soak and break apart the bonds of the dirt, freeing it from the carpet fibers.
-This can be accomplished with a pre-spray extraction wand.
+This can be accomplished with a pre-spray extraction wand or pump-up sprayer.

 If you're using a self-contained extractor like our professional carpet scrubber extractor, you'll start in the same corner, but you'll be pulling the extractor as you walk backwards.
 Flip on the switches for the pump, vacuum and brush.
 As the switch is depressed solution will be sprayed onto the carpeted surface and the brush will spin.
 So, as you start to walk backwards, you'll depress the button and the machine will spray down a solution.
 The brush will come over that area and scrub the carpet, and then the vacuum shoe will come over that area and remove the solution.
 As you're finishing that first pass, make sure to stop spraying a few inches before the end of your path.
 Go over that area with the vacuum shoe to ensure all solution is recovered.
 Lean the machine back and walk forward to start your next pass.
 Overlap a few inches to ensure proper coverage.